 - Amazon Clearance: must be manually searched.
 Different keywords (i.e. Clearance, Clearance Sale, Clearance Items) pull different results!

 That’s right!
-Amazon has physical storefronts where you can purchase direct liquidation items in person.
+There are physical storefronts where you can purchase Amazon direct liquidation items in person.
 These discount stores are the ultimate destination for snagging Amazon customer returns and deals at unbeatable prices- up to 90% off!
 These stores are unaffiliated with Amazon.

 You can often find overstocked, discontinued, off-season items, new merchandise, and returned online purchases from major retailers.
 These Amazon items have been liquidated to brokers who may sell them to bin stores.
 And with savings of up to 90% off the original retail price on top retailers, you won’t want to miss out.